Shutterstock / kuzmafoto

 Tom Brady, New England Patriots quarterback: A handful of almonds.

 Troy Hill, LA Rams corner back: Two peanut butter and jelly sandwiches.

-Cam Thomas, free agent defensive tackle: Skinny Pop popcorn and strawberries.
+Cam Thomas, LA Rams defensive tackle: Skinny Pop popcorn and strawberries.

 Lorenzo Alexander, Buffalo Bills linebacker: Rice cakes with peanut butter.

-Rashad Jennings, free agent running back: Turkey meatballs.
+Rashad Jennings, New York Giants running back: Turkey meatballs.